CDCgov/prime-reportstream/frontend-react/docs/rs-errorboundary-and-suspense.md

 ### Add a new `ErrorName` value(s) to enum

 The `ErrorName` enum drives the error page rendering system.
 Every code can be linked to one or two UIs: a page and message (banner).
 You can find this enum in the `RSNetworkError.ts` file.

-## Add new error page content

-Once your codes are parsed, and your name is enumerated, you can create your own custom content as a jsx element.
-Once exported, add it to the switch that selects the proper element before rendering in `ErrorComponent.tsx`.

-> **Important!**  Your error template should handle the swap between page and message displays via props, NOT in the `errorContent` switch statement.